- Defunct as of January 2009

 The JEHT Foundation was a member organization of the International Human Rights Funders Group, a network of more than six-dozen grantmakers dedicated to supporting leftist groups and causes.

 In December 2008, the JEHT Foundation announced that it would have to permanently shut down its operations the following month because its founder and principal donor, Jeanne Levy-Church, was one of the many investors who had lost their fortunes in former Nasdaq chairman Bernard Madoff's fraudulent hedge fund.
+However, as of 2014, they were still filing a 990 Form with the IRS.

 Among the major groups funded by the JEHT Foundation were: ACORN; the Advancement Project; the Alliance for Justice; the American Civil Liberties Union; the American Institute for Social Justice; the American Prospect; the Brennan Center for Justice; the Center for Constitutional Rights; the Ella Baker Center for Human Rights; Human Rights First; Human Rights Watch; the Lawyers Committee for Civil Rights Under Law; the Liberty Hill Foundation; the Mexican American Legal Defense and Education Fund; the Migration Policy Institute; the National Association for the Advancement of Colored People; the National Coalition to Abolish the Death Penalty; Physicians for Human Rights/Fortune Society; the Prison Moratorium Project; the Sentencing Project; the Tides Center and the Tides Foundation; the Urban Institute/Justice Policy Center; and the William J. Clinton Foundation.